 Violent conflict upends and polarizes societies, disrupting social structures and gender roles.
-Projects and policies intended to assist communities that are fragile or affected by violence are more successful if they consider conflict’s different effects on men, women, boys, and girls.
+Projects and policies intended to assist communities that are fragile or affected by violence are more successful when they consider the different effects conflict has on men, women, boys, and girls.
 Approaches to conflict resolution that account for gender issues and include a broader array of society reduce gender-based violence, enhance gender equality, defuse conflict, and lead to more sustainable peace.

-The U.S. Institute of Peace’s research and on-the-ground programs strengthen the ability of people and organizations in conflict zones to create sustainable solutions for peace and equality.
+The U.S. Institute of Peace’s research, policy-shaping, and on-the-ground programs strengthen the ability of people and organizations in conflict zones to create sustainable solutions for peace and equality.
 Through more than 50 projects worldwide, the Institute works with governments, international organizations, practitioners, and academics to expand the understanding of gender dynamics in conflict.
 USIP has played a significant role in helping the peacebuilding community expand the concept of gender to be inclusive of women, men, and other gender identities.
-The Institute’s research brings field experience into policymaking in the U.S. and around the world.
+The Institute’s research brings together field experience and policymaking in the U.S. and around the world.
 Recent work includes:

-Strengthening Women’s Roles in Conflict Prevention.
-USIP supports women in countries affected by conflict—for example, as mediators in Colombia, advocates for gender equality in Pakistan, and religious leaders across the Middle East advancing the rights of women and girls.
+USIP supports women peacebuilders in countries affected by conflict—including mediators in Colombia, advocates for gender equality in Pakistan, religious leaders across the Middle East who are advancing the rights of women and girls, and leaders of nonviolent movements around the globe.

-Engaging Men in Peace and Security.
+Men, women, boys, and girls can all be perpetrators, victims, and witnesses to violent conflict.
 Men are usually seen as the primary perpetrators of violence in times of war.
-However, research shows that men are not inherently violent—and that they are also victims of violence.
+However, research shows that men are not inherently violent.
 USIP has helped shift this narrative.
-The Institute works with local partners in conflict zones to develop more peaceful concepts of masculinity and to advance gender equality.
+As part of the Institute’s peaceful masculinities work, USIP collaborates with security actors to promote a more peaceful narrative of masculinity by challenging masculine identities that often associate problem-solving with violence.

-USIP experts apply this knowledge in training peacekeeping missions to reduce sexual exploitation and abuse in countries across Africa.
-Such trainings help troops better understand such abuses, including the complex patterns of power and limited notions of masculinity that contribute to a cycle of violence.
+USIP experts apply this knowledge by training peacekeeping missions to reduce sexual exploitation and abuse in countries across Africa.
+Such trainings help security forces better understand these abuses; including the complex patterns of power and limited notions of masculinity that contribute to a cycle of violence.

-Gender describes the roles and expectations that a society finds most appropriate and valuable for men, women, boys, and girls.
-During violent conflict, these gender norms can alter radically.
-Conditions—including access to resources, mobility, and personal safety—can particularly worsen for many women, girls, and sexual- and gender minorities.
-Because war often changes the norms of a society, it also provides an opportunity to improve the social status of women through education and legislation.
+Gender describes the roles and expectations that a society finds most appropriate and valuable for men, women, boys, girls, and sexual and gender minorities.
+Gender is more than an individual’s biological sex—gender is a learned pattern of behavior.
+During violent conflict, gender norms can be radically altered.
+Conditions—including access to resources, mobility, and personal safety—can particularly worsen for many women, girls, and sexual and gender minorities.
+Transitions out of violent conflict, however, also mark an opportunity to improve the social status of women through education and legislation.